 The entire editorial board is passionate about trauma PI, and they are committed to providing a constructive peer review experience that adds substantial value to the PI process itself.

 In addition to pre-publication review, Trauma Performance Improvement will also offer a unique online “post-publication review” that enables discussion by the entire trauma community.

 Overall, the review process will ensure articles receive useful input from a wide range of professional peers, ultimately helping authors strengthen their program’s PI efforts.

 Open access = no barriers

 Trauma Performance Improvement is an independently run specialty channel of The Cureus Journal of Medical Science.
 All published articles are indexed in PubMed Central, PubMed and Google Scholar and are available online with no barriers to access.

 There are no subscription fees under the open access publishing model.
 Instead, the author’s institution pays an Article Processing Charge (APC) to support publication costs.
 The APC model is key to making articles available to the widest audience possible.

 The goal of Trauma Performance Improvement is to provide a forum that allows trauma leaders to share their efforts to improve trauma care.

-To submit a paper for consideration or to find out more about Trauma Performance Improvement, click here to email the publisher.
+To submit a paper for consideration or to find out more about Trauma Performance Improvement, click here to download the Author Guidelines.